 Is ServiceNow AI right for you?

-So, what's the verdict?
-ServiceNow AI is an incredibly powerful and complete platform for large enterprises that are already deeply committed to the ServiceNow ecosystem.
-If your main goal is to automate complex, cross-departmental workflows and you have the budget and people for a major implementation project, it’s probably one of the best options out there.
+ServiceNow AI is a genuinely powerful, comprehensive platform for large enterprises already deeply committed to the ServiceNow ecosystem.
+If your goal is to automate complex, cross-departmental workflows and you have the resources for a full implementation, it's one of the stronger options in the market.
+85% of Fortune 500 companies use the platform, and the 98% renewal rate suggests customers at that scale find the ROI.

-However, it is not a good fit for teams looking for a fast, simple, and flexible AI tool that can work with their current setup.
-The platform lock-in, the complexity of getting started, and the mysterious pricing model are big hurdles for any organization that values speed and agility.
+However, it's not a natural fit for teams looking for a fast, flexible AI tool that works alongside their current setup.
+The platform consolidation model, the complexity of getting started, and the custom-quote pricing all present real barriers for organizations that value speed and cost predictability.

-If you need powerful AI automation that can improve your current help desk, bring all your scattered knowledge together, and be up and running this afternoon, then a full platform migration isn't your only choice.
-Take a look at how eesel AI can bring immediate value to your IT support team without all the heavy lifting.
+If you need AI automation that can improve your help desk, bring all your scattered knowledge together, and be running today, a full platform migration is not your only option.
+Take a look at how eesel AI can bring immediate value to your IT support team without the heavy lifting.

 Frequently asked questions

 ServiceNow AI is best suited for large enterprises already deeply invested in the ServiceNow ecosystem.
-It's designed to automate complex, cross-departmental workflows within an integrated platform.
+Per ServiceNow's AI platform page, it's designed to automate complex, cross-departmental workflows within an integrated platform.
+Teams that need faster setup might find a purpose-built alternative like eesel AI a better fit.

 Implementation of ServiceNow AI is typically a complex, months-long project often requiring professional consultants.
-It's not a quick, self-serve tool but an enterprise-grade platform requiring significant setup.
+ServiceNow's ITSM page pitches the platform as a full consolidation effort - one that gets implemented rather than installed.
+It's not a self-serve tool you can trial and launch over a weekend.

-Yes, the AI Control Tower acts as a central dashboard for managing and monitoring all AI activity, including third-party tools.
-This, combined with the AI Agent Fabric, helps maintain security and compliance for large organizations.
+The AI Control Tower acts as a central dashboard for managing and monitoring all AI activity, including third-party tools.
+Combined with AI Agent Fabric, it helps large organizations maintain security and compliance across their full AI deployment.

 Article by